Whiplash (Marvel Comics): Mark Scarlotti

 Scarlotti decides to renounce his criminal identity and marries and has a child.
 A lack of money forces Scarlotti to assume his identity again, and he becomes the target of an assassin, who kills his wife when she returns to their apartment.
-As Blacklash, Scarlotti then finds and kills the assassin, and vows to abandon the identity of Blacklash forever.
-Scarlotti, however, is hired by a rival of Stark and returns as Whiplash, with an upgraded costume and new weaponry.
-Whiplash manages to battle Iron Man to a standstill in their first encounter, but is killed several weeks later by Iron Man's new sentient armor, which crushes Scarlotti's throat against Stark's wishes.
+Scarlotti finds and kills the assassin, then vows to permanently abandon the identity of Blacklash.

+However, Scarlotti is hired by a rival of Stark and returns as Whiplash, with an upgraded costume and new weaponry.
+Several weeks later, Whiplash is killed by Iron Man's armor, which has gained sentience.